JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

 Not all browsers are created equal, the same goes for mobile browsers.
 CSS Reset is a way to keep the rendering results as universal as possible by resetting the built-in default style values to a baseline value before your custom CSS is applied.

-HTML5 Boilerplate provides two CSS files (_main.css_</span> and _normalize.css_</span>), which offers a nice way of resetting your browser’s default style settings.
+HTML5 Boilerplate provides two CSS files (_main.css_ and _normalize.css_), which offers a nice way of resetting your browser’s default style settings.
 You can download these files from the [Html5boilerplate website](http://goo.gl/3JUxZ).

 ```css
 /*